coder-with-a-bushido/ACTION_PROCESS_TEXT-Flutter/README.md

             </intent-filter>
    </activity>
 ```
-Change the 'android:label' to the action text that you want.
+Change the `android:label` to the action text that you want.

 Then import the package to use it.